bhattsameer/bhattsameer.github.io/_posts/2020/2020-12-29-client-side-encryption-bypass-part-1.markdown

 ---

 ### **TL;DR**
+Hi, This is [Debugger](https://github.com/bhattsameer) ready to debug javascript.
 In this blog we will discuss about the extra security layer implemented inside application which is **encryption mechanism**.
 It will be a series of how to break the client side encryption and add our payload to the actual parameter and perform the application security testing.
 For this series we will use [DevTool](https://developers.google.com/web/tools/chrome-devtools) as our main Tool.
 Below is the series of content:

-Part 1: Breaking the encryption of web application and bypass OTP.
+Part 1: Breaking the encryption of web application and bypass OTP.</br>
-Part 2: Some cool magic tricks which helps to find the encryption logic very easily.
+Part 2: Some cool magic tricks which helps to find the encryption logic very easily.</br>
-Part 3: Understanding the Logic of encryption and fuzz the parameters.
+Part 3: Understanding the Logic of encryption and fuzz the parameters.</br>
 There is lot more stay tune for that.

 ```
+Debugger is your friend.
 ```
+### Introduction

+Now every financial sector applications i.e. mobile or web, use one more security layer which is encryption mechanism so the attacker who able to intercept the traffic through any MITM tools can not able to understand the request data.
+When we do pen-testing we follow some methodology, we have to test each and every parameter and request.
+Well as we all know attackers don't follow any rules and regulations, when they want to attack they will find a way to do it.
+So as keeping the mindset of the attacker, we will understand this kind of encryption mechanism, what developer thinks when they implement this? also what kind of mistakes they do? why they feel putting encryption means the application is secure? what makes them think that no one can break there logic? so they hide sensitive information behind the encryption.
+So keeping all the above maybe some more cases in my mind, I prepared my own ""Debugging methodology"" for this, which I follow when I face this kind of scenario.

 ### What is JavaScript?